Robinlovelace/osm-tutorial/osm.md

 alternative ready-made styles must be created, as suggested by a [stackexchange question](http://gis.stackexchange.com/questions/42645/is-there-up-to-date-osm-sld-file-for-geoserver).

+Once the data is loaded into QGIS, it can be used as with any other spatial data.
+Next, let's see how R can handle OSM data, via the `osmar` package.

 ### Using osmar

 `osmar` is an R package for downloading and interrogating OSM data that accesses